LiskArchive/lisk-sdk/framework/src/components/README.md

 Find more details about the storage component in the dedicated [LIP](https://github.com/LiskHQ/lips/blob/master/proposals/lip-0011.md).

-### System

-The system component provides per-module system information.
-Each module is responsible for keeping the information up-to-date.

-It holds the variables and constants critical for the whole application, possibly affecting other modules.
-For now, those are: "os", "version", "wsPort", "httpPort", "minVersion", "protocolVersion", "height", "nethash", "broadhash" and "nonce".

 ## Configuration

 Configuration options for each component are located in `framework/src/component/<component-name>/defaults/config.js`.